jacobkoziej/cu-ece467/p1/README.md

 Finally, both the TF and IDF are multiplied together to arrive at a word weight for each feature of a document.

+### Optimizations

+Although the initial performance was decent, several optimizations were applied to increase the performance of the TC system during text normalization.

+Firstly, all input was made lowercase.
+This made the TC system case insensitive, giving marginal improvements in performance as capitalization no longer affected features.

+Another small improvement came in the form of filtering stop words.
+Stop words are typically the most common words in a language and can be safely discarded (for the most part) before processing.
+Though this did result in a marginal increase in performance, TF*IDF weighting already does a good job at taking care of common words by assigning them a low weight.

+Finally, a Porter stemmer was applied to all document tokens.
+Stemming removes morphological and inflexional endings from words.
+Since the current TC system is based on a bag-of-words approach, stemming allowed for words to be mapped to the same stem, generalizing the features of a document or category, improving accuracy far more than the previous two optimizations.

+Interestingly enough, these optimizations *decreased* performance in corpus two, which consisted of image captions tagged as either indoor or outdoor.
+Since these optimizations were concerned with generalizing input features, a defining trait of an indoor or outdoor location that was identifiable through capitalization, common words, or the morphological or inflexional endings of a feature were removed.
+Ultimately the gains seen in both corpus one and three were greater than the loss seen in corpus two, and these optimizations were all kept.